JoseSK999/floresta-docs/src/ch01-00-project-overview.md

 - `floresta-chain`
   - Validates the blockchain and tracks the state.
 - `floresta-cli`
-  - Provides command-line interface tools to interact with `florestad`.
+  - Provides command-line interface tools and the RPC API to interact with `florestad`.
 - `floresta-common`
   - Contains shared data structures and traits used across other crates.
 - `floresta-compact-filters`